-- RD = Data read from location RA during read operation. - PA = Address of the memory location to be programmed.
-Addresses are latched on the falling edge of the WR# (CNTL0) pulse.
-PA is an even address for PSD in word programming mode. - PD = Data (word) to be programmed at location PA.
-Data is latched on the rising edge of WR# (CNTL0) pulse. - SA = Address of the sector to be erased or verified.
+RD = Data read from location RA during read operation.

+- PA = Address of the memory location to be programmed.
+Addresses are latched on the falling edge of the WR# (CNTL0) pulse. - PD = Data to be programmed at location PA.
+Data is latched o the rising edge of WR# (CNTL0) pulse. - SA = Address of the sector to be erased or verified.
 The chip select (FS0-7 or CSBOOT0-3) of the sector to be erased must be active (high).